department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2022-10-Login.gov-Adoption-Discovery-Research/login.gov adoption discovery research plan.md

 ## Research Goals

-1. Understand how we can intervene to ensure that new generations of Veterans use Login.gov or ID.me to access My HealtheVet from the start.
+1. Understand how we can intervene to ensure that new generations of Veterans use Login.gov to access My HealtheVet from the start.
 2. Understand what in-person support will enable Veterans to create and use a Login.gov account to access My HealtheVet.
 3. Understand how the greatest number of Veterans can use multi-factor authentication options, including security keys.
 4. Understand how setting up and maintaining shared access might work for Veterans and non-Veterans.